Tall narrow angel figure is composed of outer body hull "LID" and

 aligning holes.
 Insert and glue decorative brads in holes.

-44. If incorporating the flag swag, prepare the flags
+43. Position and attach heart button in place.44.
+If incorporating the flag swag, prepare the flags

 by bending base shape back on perforation,